adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #82 Managed to delete an entire collection by sending DELETE-API the wrong way.
 Spent a day re-entering my book list.

+#83 Added all the data back to the future-reading-list collection